harshdhamecha/Zomato-Food-Analysis/README.md

 ![](Power-BI-Report/snapshot.JPG)

 ## Website
 We've developed a simple website using Django and hosted it using [pythonanywhere](https://www.pythonanywhere.com).
 You can have a look at our website [here](https://zomato.pythonanywhere.com/).
+In case the above link isn't accessible, see [this](https://www.linkedin.com/feed/update/urn:li:activity:6755820297552834560/) demo video